Giving Your Spouse the Freedom to Fail

-Tell him the truth: He is loved by you, esteemed and valued by God, gifted, and yet limited.
+Tell her the truth: She is loved by you, esteemed and valued by God, gifted, and yet limited.
 Call to mind her past accomplishments.
-Most importantly, help your spouse separate himself from his failures.
+Most importantly, help your spouse separate herself from her failures.
 Focus on her as a person, too, not just on her performance.
-When your spouse knows how to handle failure without being a failure, he truly has the freedom to fail.
+When your spouse knows how to handle failure without being a failure, she truly has the freedom to fail.

 5. The gift of encouraging decisive living.
 Many times in life, we fail not because we make the wrong decision but because we make no decision at all.
 Seeking safety and security, we escape to the seemingly trouble-free world of procrastination and indecision.
 Never venturing out of our protective covering of indecision, we avoid risking a wrong decision that might end in failure.
 We decide not to decide.

 You can strengthen your spouse by helping him understand that a risk-free life is also a potentially boring and selfish life.
 By eliminating risk, we eliminate many pleasures, too.
 Security and safety are not found in hiding from reality and responsibility.
 In fact, the opposite is true.
 Failure ultimately looms on the horizon for the person who avoids the decision-making process.
 He is riding a fence with both feet firmly planted in midair—there is little stability.

 6. The gift of forgiveness.
 The effects of failure can be disarmed through the miracle of forgiveness.
 Pure and free, forgiveness gives us something we often don’t deserve.
 This is how God relates to us as His children.
 He gives us love when we deserve punishment.
 Forgiveness says, “I choose to accept you fully, just as you are, and I will neither reject you nor remind you of your failures.”

 Forgive your spouse when his error has affected you.
 Urge him to receive God’s forgiveness and to forgive himself, if necessary.
 The act of forgiveness opens the door to healing.